Edition for Web Developers — Last Updated 3 June 2023

 URLs are never stored in session history, and so can never be traversed to.

-Append session history traversal steps to targetNavigable's traversable to finalize a cross-document navigation with targetNavigable, historyHandling, and historyEntry.
+Append session history traversal steps to targetNavigable's traversable to finalize a cross-document navigation with targetNavigable, historyHandling, userInvolvement, and historyEntry.

 To evaluate a javascript: